Gov. Mills to increase pay for direct care workers 3 months early

 “As COVID-19 continues to impact our state, we know our older residents and those who need personal care are at particular risk,” Gov. Janet Mills said in a written statement.
 “To ensure everyone in Maine, especially our most vulnerable residents, have the care they need, we are expediting measures to support them and the dedicated workers who care for them as this pandemic continues.”

-Added Health and Human Services Commissioner Jeanne Lambrew: “It’s more important now than ever to ensure that older Mainers and those with disabilities can receive the care and nutritious meals they need at home.”
+Health and Human Services Commissioner Jeanne Lambrew added: “It’s more important now than ever to ensure that older Mainers and those with disabilities can receive the care and nutritious meals they need at home.”

 The increase was set to coincide with the next fiscal year, which begins July 1, but now will happen on April 1.
 The Department of Health and Human Services will provide $6.3 million in existing state and federal funds to cover the three-month period from April to July.